Contact the Department

 The Bioinformatics Track in the Bioengineering Master’s program looks at computational approaches to biomedical problems.
 Students may focus in computational data analysis, systems biology, data mining, simulation and modeling, visualization, or other areas that incorporate computer science and mathematics in biological research.

 Visit the bioengineering program website to learn more.

 This four-course, graduate-level Computer Science certificate program will update your skills and broaden your knowledge in computer science.
 Computer science certification courses are transferable into the Tufts M.S. program upon acceptance to that program.

 The Human-Computer Interaction Certificate program looks at user interface design to develop computer products that meet market needs.

-Computer Science Minor (Post-Bac)
+Computer Science (Post-Baccalaureate)

-The Computer Science Post-Baccalaureate degree provides the opportunity for academically talented, highly motivated adult students, with at least a bachelor's degree, to prepare for a new career or graduate work in Computer Science.
+The Computer Science Post-Baccalaureate program provides the opportunity for academically talented, highly motivated adult students, with at least a bachelor's degree, to prepare for a new career or graduate work in Computer Science.
 A concentrated, rigorous program of study, equivalent to a minor program in computer science, prepares individuals to start a new career in high technology or to continue on for graduate study.

 Applicants to the graduate degree program must have a resume, three letters of recommendation and GRE test scores.
 The deadline for the receipt of complete applications (including test scores and letters of recommendation) for entry in fall is January 15, and for entry in the spring is September 15.
 These deadlines are strict for international applicants; others may be considered on a rolling basis.
 We often have more teaching or research assistantships available for fall admissions; however, this is not always the case.
 If you apply for spring and are not admitted with financial aid, you are encouraged to reapply for the following fall.